 "FIS Rankings" means the rankings set out in the FIS Ranking List, which is produced by the FIS exclusively for the National Sport Organization's ("NSO") for their use in making team selections for their national and developmental teams.
-The FIS Ranking List contains rankings for each discipline and is provided to the NSO by the end of April 2017.
+The FIS Ranking List contains rankings for each discipline and is provided to the NSO by the end of April each year

-"CSCT" means the Canadian Ski Cross Team, including Athletes active on the "A," "B," "C" and "D" teams.
+"CSCT" means the Canadian Ski Cross Team, including Athletes active on the "A," "B" and "C" teams.

-"CSCT Leadership Group" means the World Cup Head Coach, NextGen Head Coach, IST Lead and ACA Athletic Director - Ski Cross.
+"CSCT Leadership" means the World Cup Head Coach, NextGen Head Coach, IST Lead, Operations Manager - Ski Cross and ACA Athletic Director - Ski Cross.

-"2017/18 CSCT Selection" means the tiered and ranking of athletes outlined inside section IV & VI of the 2017-2018 Nomination Guidelines for Selection to the Canadian Ski Cross Team
+"2021/22 CSCT Selection" means the tiered and ranking of athletes outlined inside section 4 & 6 of the 2021/22 Nomination Guidelines for Selection to the Canadian Ski Cross Team